 You can include a calendar that can help keep the customer informed about upcoming sales, promotions, events, and festivals.
 The standard business card size is 3.5″ x 2.”, so they are relatively small which makes them easy for customers to grab and keep for later.

 The Event Ticket

 Your business cards will make exceptional event tickets.
-When you are having an event, you can have cards printed with your business information, logo, venue information, time and date of the event.
-You can further entice your customers by using a fantastic design.
+When you are having an event, you can have cards printed with your business information, logo, venue information, time, and date of the event.
+You can further entice your customers by using fantastic design.

 Making New Business Contacts

 When you provide them with a business card, it serves as a reminder.
-When it comes to the business card design, try to include features such as Spot UV and an eye-catching image, as this can help the card stand out more.
+When it comes to the “how to create a business card design,” try to include features such as Spot UV and an eye-catching image, as this can help the card stand out more.

 The Business Card Distribution Game